 Getting here by bike

 You will find that the City is a very nice place to ride a bike on the day of the Show.
-There is no traffic and you're quite likely to run into a brass band practising.
-Please be aware that you can't cross the processional route, and it would be best to avoid the areas around London Wall and West Smithfield where the procession is drawn up and security very tight.
-At lunchtime you will also find the area south of Aldwych and that end of Fleet Street very congested.
+There is no traffic and you're quite likely to share the street with a brass band or giant fish.
+It is best to avoid the areas around London Wall and West Smithfield where the procession is drawn up and security very tight.
+The police are very likely to send you round another way.
+At lunchtime you will also find the area south of Aldwych and around the Temple very congested.

 Getting here by bus

 The Show is not good for buses.
 They are diverted around the City for most of the day and the nearest you can get is Liverpool Street, Old Street or Kingsway.
 Unless you plan to walk in from the boundary, your best bet is to get on the tube when you can.